MeadowlarkDAW/Meadowlark/DSP_DESIGN_DOC.md

 That being said, any kind of effect/synth idea is welcome, it's just that we should focus on the essentials first.

+Also the all of these plugins will (initially) be GUI-less.
+It is important that all our plugin GUIs are designed around the needs of the DSP and not the other way around.

 ## Developer Guidelines
 The link to the kanban-style [`project-board`].

 Any ported plugin DSP should be added to the [`rusty-daw-plugin-ports`] repo, and any original/modified plugin DSP should be added to the [`rusty-daw-plugins`] repo.
 Please take careful note of what pieces of code are borrowed from ported plugins, and make apparent the appropriate credit and license of those plugins where appropriate.
 All of our code will be GPLv3 (although we may also consider using AGPL).

 - An [`example gain dsp`] crate is provided to demonstrate how to use the RustyDAW types as well as portable SIMD.
 - An [`example gain plugin`] is provided in the `rusty-daw-plugins` repo.
-It demonstrates how to develop and test RustyDAW DSP as a VST plugin.
+It demonstrates how to develop and test RustyDAW DSP as a (GUI-less) VST plugin.
+- Note that the `Audio Clip Effects` are all *offline* effects, so the intended workflow to develop those effects is to just load a WAV file in a standalone terminal app using a crate like [`hound`], modify it, and then export it to another WAV file.

 When possible, prefer to use types from the [`rusty-daw-core`] crate (Which includes types such as `SampleRate`, `MusicalTime`, `SampleTime`, `Seconds`, `MonoBlockBuffer`, and `StereoBlockBuffer`).
 Also please use the `ParamF32`/`ParamF32Handle` types which conveniently and automatically smooths parameter inputs for you.